 What is this technique about

-The Motivational video method is an icebreaker or a “mind-freer” that in general try to motivate the students to complete more and complex tasks through the day, simply by completing small but meaningful tasks that are often taken for granted.
+The Motivational video method is an icebreaker that uses publicly available videos to motivate the students to complete more complex tasks throughout the day, simply by completing small but meaningful tasks that are often taken for granted.
 One example could be to motivate the students to make their bed.

 Where does it come from

 Motivational videos are known as powerful means to inspire viewers.
-Organizations often use them to develop a sense of loyalty amongst their employees, and commitment to excellence (Cinimage, n.d., online).
-In teaching, showing students a motivational video allows them to free their mind and to get inspired.
+Organizations often use them to develop a sense of loyalty amongst their employees and commitment to excellence (Cinimage, 2014., online).
+In teaching, showing students a motivational video allows them to free their minds and get inspired.

 For which purposes it is used (why in your engineering teaching)

-When facilitating a workshop where students are deeply concentrated in solving a problem or develop a future scenario, it is ideal to have an ice breaker or “mind freer” midway or after long periods of focussing on one task.
-The purpose of the ice breaker is to get the students to stop thinking about the workshop for a moment and do a completely different activity so the brain can process all the information obtained so far.
-Here, drawing the students’ attention by showing them a motivational video can positively affect their self-confidence and boost their motivation for solving the problem or scenario even better than before.
-Ice breakers is often an underrated session but can affect the outcome of the workshop positively.
+When facilitating a workshop where students are deeply concentrated on solving a problem or developing a future scenario, it is ideal to have an ice breaker or “mind freer” midway or after long periods of focussing on one task.
+The purpose of the ice breaker is to get the students to stop thinking about the workshop for a moment and do a completely different activity so that the brain can process all the information obtained so far.
+Here, drawing the students’ attention by showing them a motivational video can positively affect their self-confidence and boost their motivation to solve the problem or scenario even better.
+Ice breakers are often underrated sessions but can positively affect the outcome of the workshop.

 How to use it